uma-dev/just-for-fun/README.md

 # Books exercises
-Some problems that I have found in some books, courses or while surfing online, here I present  my  own solutions.
+Some problems that I have found in some books, courses or while surfing online, here I present  my  own solutions before studying the given solutions.

 This is a work in  progress, so for typical solutions please refer to books or official sources.